Hout Bay

-Hout Bay (Houtbaai, meaning "Wood Bay") is a harbour town in the Western Cape province of South Africa.
-It is situated in a valley on the Atlantic seaboard of the Cape Peninsula, twenty kilometres south of Cape Town.
+Hout Bay (Houtbaai, meaning "Wood Bay") is a seaside and harbour town in the Western Cape province of South Africa.
+It is situated in a valley of the Cape Peninsula, and is part of the City of Cape Town metro area.
 The name "Hout Bay" can refer to the town, the bay on which it is situated, or the entire valley.

 The area was originally made up of two farms, which were slowly subdivided to make way for urban expansion.
 While still maintaining its rural atmosphere, the area of Hout Bay has more than 5,960 residences inhabited by a population of at least 17,900 people (as of 2011).

 Pronunciation

 The pronunciation of "Hout Bay" varies: